amanzi/amanzi/doc/tutorial/saturated/Tutorial_steady_linear.rst

 		:scale: 50 %
 		:align: center

-A working *Amanzi* input file for this tutorial simulation is listed in a separate section below.
-The *Amanzi* input specification provides more general information on required content, options, and formatting.
+The *Amanzi* input specification document (**insert link**) defines the content and format of an XML input file.
+A complete *Amanzi* input file for this tutorial is listed in a separate section below.
 At the top level is an XML element named ``amanzi_input``

 .. literalinclude:: amanzi_steady_linear-isv2.xml